The Attribute

 Here, the prepositional phrase with a fascinating story to tell acts as an attributive phrase, providing more information about the pronoun someone.

-Attributive Clause with Pronouns:
+Attributive clause with pronouns:

 Example: Someone who wore a red dress caught everyone’s attention.